Issue Cycle Time: The Key to Engineering Operations

 Software teams relentlessly pursue rapid, consistent value delivery.
 Yet, without proper metrics, this pursuit becomes directionless.

 While engineering productivity is a combination of multiple dimensions, issue cycle time acts as a critical indicator of team efficiency.
+Cycle time includes all steps, activities, and tasks involved in the production process, providing a comprehensive view of how work moves from start to finish.

 Simply put, this metric reveals how quickly engineering teams convert requirements into deployable solutions.
+Accurate measurement of issue cycle time is essential, as it ensures the metric reliably reflects engineering efficiency and supports informed decision-making.

 By understanding and optimizing issue cycle time, teams can accelerate delivery and enhance the predictability of their development practices.